ogobrecht/apex-plugin-dhtmlx-gantt/README.md

 This project uses [semantic versioning][6].

 Please use for all comments and discussions the [issues functionality on GitHub][4].

+### 0.10.0 (2020-10-26)

+- Update to dhtmlx Gantt library version 7.0.10
+- You need to revisit your Gantt region attributes because of breaking changes (previous library version was 4.1.0)
+- New: Support for RTL languages
+- New: Skin Material

 ### 0.9.0 (2018-09-30)